0xsequence/sequence-unity/README.md

 testchain) works correctly.
 To test please use `make test-testchain`.
 Test output will be in chaintest.out and will also be printed to the terminal.
 If you need to end the test suite early, use `Control+C` and `make stop`.
+*Note: if you already have an instance of Unity running, this will open up a new instance of Unity that will terminate upon completion.

 ### Troubleshooting
 Do you have tests that are failing that you don't think should be or were previously passing and you haven't changed anything?